Updated on August 24, 2022

 Blocking your spouse may not prevent his or her attorney from seeing your posts about hidden assets, which may include automobiles, art, jewelry, luxury items, or other types of property.

 Use Social Media Responsibly During a Divorce

 While the general advice is to stop using social media altogether until your divorce is final, some people cannot stay away from Facebook, Twitter, Instagram, TikTok, and other sites.
 If this is the case for you, you can continue using social media during your divorce as long as you do so responsibly.
 Follow these tips when using social media sites while your divorce case is ongoing:

 Change your privacy settings.
 While this may not prevent your soon-to-be-ex-spouse from seeing everything you post, changing your settings to private can still be helpful.

 Unfollow your ex, their family, friends, and anyone who could access your photos and posts.

 Avoid posting anything personal about your children, divorce case, new romantic partner, and assets.

-Avoid posting anything emotional about your spouse, children, or anything related to your divorce.
+Avoid posting anything emotional about your spouse, your children, or anything else related to your divorce.